BPHO-Salk/PSSR/README.md

 BioRxiv Preprint: [Deep Learning-Based Point-Scanning Super-Resolution Imaging](https://www.biorxiv.org/content/10.1101/740548v3)

-There is also a beautifully written [PSSR Tweetorial](https://twitter.com/manorlaboratory/status/1169624396891185152?s=20) that explains the whole development story of PSSR.
+There is also a [PSSR Tweetorial](https://twitter.com/manorlaboratory/status/1169624396891185152?s=20) that explains the whole development story of PSSR.

 **Update**: This work has been published in Nature Methods.